Joint degrees and cotutelle agreements (joint supervision) in doctoral degree training

 NTNU's strategic objective is to increase its level of internationalisation.
 Establishing joint degrees in collaboration with universities abroad will lead to more binding cooperation, and will promote NTNU's international ambitions.
-In NTNU's strategy document "NTNU 2020 Internasjonalt fremragende" (NTNU 2020 – Internationally Outstanding), the performance target for 2010 is that the number of joint degree agreements with international universities will increase by 70 per cent compared to 2007.
 This also applies to joint degrees on the PhD level.
 Joint degrees and study programmes with universities that are among the 20 best in Europe are defined as a target for 2020.
 Establishing joint degrees is also an explicit goal in the Bologna process.

 Establishing joint degrees means that several academic environments that on their own may be relatively small can offer study programmes together which they could not have managed to offer on their own.
 The primary goal of joint degrees should be to raise the quality of both the training and the research in the academic field in question and should provide the institution with added value.

 As a stage in international cooperation and the intention that PhD candidates should have a research stay at an institution abroad, an agreement on joint supervision (cotutelle agreement) will formalise this collaborative effort.
 For the candidate, it will be beneficial to have documentation that he or she has education from more than one institution.
 The candidate will also have supervisors appointed at both institutions.

 NTNU's board of directors has determined guidelines for cotutelle agreements and joint degrees, cf. S-case 83/08, 4 December 2008.